Clemson-Software-Engineering/Recipe-Builder/README.md

 ## Introduction

-  Recipe-Builder is an Open-Source, all in one application to help you find and create recipies while shopping at Walmart
+  Recipe-Builder is an Open-Source, all in one application to help you find and create recipes while shopping at Walmart

   Mission Statement: Recipe-Builder is commited to a simple and easy shopping experince.
 Using Wal-Mart API,